 What gear is best for the job?
 An entrenching tool.
 It’s perfect for digging jobs and other survival-related tasks like shelter-building.
-With this tool in your kit, it’s easier and faster to dig piles of snow out of your way.
+With this tool in your winter emergency car kit, it’s easier and faster to dig piles of snow out of your way.

-You’ll likely encounter some car problems in the winter season.
+You’ll likely encounter some car problems during this season.
 When you do, don’t be a fool by working on your ride with bare hands.
 You don’t wanna lose your fingers to frostbite, right?
 So pack a pair of tactical gloves for maximum hand protection.

-If you didn’t know, the cold weather affects your car battery performance.
-When your battery gets extremely cold, it loses its strength and can no longer supply enough current to keep up with the demand.
+If you didn’t know, cold temperatures affect your car battery performance.
+When the battery gets extremely cold, it loses its strength and can no longer supply enough current to keep up with the demand.
 As a result, it’ll be impossible to start your car without assistance.

 This scenario is where your jumper cables come in.
 Check out the video above to learn how to jump-start your vehicle correctly.